Trust but Clarify: Production

+Cultural references

+Kent Brockman’s controversy is a reference to the Brian Williams Iraq War controversy.
+The Itchy & Scratchy cartoon in the episode, "Mousetrapping a Murderer", is a parody of the true crime television series Making a Murderer.
+The company Bizzfad featured in the episode is a parody of the digital media company BuzzFeed.

 Reception

 Dennis Perkins of The A.V.
 Club gave the episode a B− stating, "In the end, 'Trust But Clarify' is pretty forgettable in the grand scheme, although hardly negligible.
 It’s not fair to the episode to measure it against the higher expectations caused by Shearer’s heightened involvement, but it’s also not unreasonable to think that the multi-talented Shearer’s writing credit here might have nudged it into some more interesting territory, either."

+Tony Sokol of Den of Geek gave the episode 4 out of 5 stars.
+He stated that Harry Shearer made the episode fresh but keeping with the formula from the early episodes.
+He felt the modern animation of the episode dampens the effectiveness of the jokes.
+Sokol later named this episode the third-best episode of the 2010s.

 "Trust but Clarify" scored a 1.5 rating with a 5 share and was watched by 3.36 million viewers, making it the most watched show on Fox that night.